Michelle3334/coaching-warriors/README.md

     <img src="media/images/contact.PNG">

 ## Future features
-* A Calendar on the booking form page that links to the gmail calendar and shows which days are available for booking.
+* A Calendar on the booking form which shows which days are available for booking.

 [Back to Table of Contents](https://github.com/Michelle3334/coaching-warriors#table-of-contents)